axelniklasson/ChalmersGPA/README.md

 # ChalmersGPA
 Chrome plugin intended to automatically calculate the GPA for an authenticated user at Chalmers Student Portal.
+No information is saved or stored anywhere - all code is available to check in the file ``chalmersGPA.js``.
+Trust me, I really don't care about your GPA.

 ## How it looks
 ![alt text](screenshot.png)